maxdrift/transaction-rescue/README.md

 CHAIN_ID=1  # e.g., 1 for Ethereum, 137 for Polygon, etc.

 # Stuck Transaction Details
-NONCE=123  # The nonce of your stuck transaction
+NONCE=123  # The nonce of your LAST CONFIRMED transaction + 1
 ```

 ## Usage